Axeist/Alignr/email-templates/EMAIL_TEMPLATE_SETUP.md

 - Dark Green: `#B8E600`

 ### Change Redirect Behavior
 The `{{ .ConfirmationURL }}` automatically includes the redirect URL configured in Supabase.
+The confirmation link will redirect users to your **Site URL** (configured in Step 4).

+**For `alignr.cuephoria.in`:**
+- Set Site URL to `https://alignr.cuephoria.in`
+- Users will be redirected to `https://alignr.cuephoria.in/auth` after clicking the confirmation link
-Make sure your redirect URLs are properly configured in Step 4.
+- Make sure redirect URLs include `https://alignr.cuephoria.in/auth` and `https://alignr.cuephoria.in/auth/callback`

 ## Email Client Compatibility